Hospital Medicine Fellowships

 Facilities & Resources

-Train at University Hospital, a county hospital with 716 beds (300 more planned to be added as a Women’s and Children’s tower in 2022), regarded as one of America’s Best Hospitals.
+Train at University Hospital, a county hospital with over 1,000 beds, regarded as one of America’s Best Hospitals.

 The City of San Antonio, also known as the Venice of the South, is the 7th most populous city in the US but maintains its small-town feel.

 "Welcome to the Division of Hospital Medicine!
 We are a large academic division of hospital medicine that is strongly aligned with the clinical, educational, quality improvement, faculty development and research missions of the Department of Medicine."
-Ankur Segon, MD MPH FACP SFHM
+Ankur Segon, MD, MPH, MEd, FACP, SFHM